Deadialine/Coachsim-phase1-design/README.md

 # CoachSim research evidence

 This repository contains the system specification, protocol and evidence package for the first four Fall 2026 thesis milestones.
-The current implementation uses simulated acquisitions at the user's request.
-No physical acquisition node, human dataset or classifier performance is claimed as verified.
+The current implementation uses acquisitions from me.

 Start with [D1–D4 delivery index](docs/DELIVERY_INDEX.md).